What to consider when selecting resources

 Get access to streaming video collections that cover many subject areas and include feature films, documentaries and television programs.
 Available functionality includes clipping and embedding content.
 Contact us if you can’t find what you are looking for in these collections.

 In addition to library content, free videos can be sourced from Youtube or other websites.
-Refer to the Copyright Matters guide or contact the Information Policy Officer.
+See Copyright Matters or contact the Copyright and Information Policy Officer.

 Search the library catalogue or browse subject specific databases to find a wide selection of journal articles, conference papers, reports and standards.